 Project report and outcomes

 An overview report is available at the project website.

 RAVE research completed 2010 - 2014

 Erica Smith and Steven Hodge completed a small research project, together with researchers from three other universities, on student satisfaction with VET teacher-education programs.
 This project was auspiced by the Australian Council of Deans Education of Vocational Education Group.
-Preliminary findings were presented at three conferences and one of these presentations, at the AusTAFE Conference 2014, this can also be viewed in full.
+Preliminary findings were presented at three conferences and one of these presentations, at the AusTAFE Conference 2014.
 Two of the conference papers are listed below

 Smith, E., Hodge, S. & Yasukawa, K. (2015).
 Australian VET teacher education in Australian universities: Who are the students and what are their views about their courses?
 Research in Post-Compulsory Education, 20 (4), 419-433.